thomas-touhey/cahute/docs/headers/cahute/detection.rst

         Entry type, amongst the following:

+        .. c:macro:: CAHUTE_USB_DETECTION_ENTRY_TYPE_CAS300

+            The device is a Classpad 300 / 330 (+) or compatible calculator,
+            using the CAS300 variant of the CASIOLINK protocol over bulk transfers.

         .. c:macro:: CAHUTE_USB_DETECTION_ENTRY_TYPE_SEVEN

-            The device is a Protocol 7.00 device over bulk.
+            The device is an fx-9860G or compatible calculator, using Protocol 7.00 or Protocol 7.00 Screenstreaming over bulk transfers.

+            Note that the fx-CG calculators sometimes use identify as an fx-9860G for OS updating or some types of screenstreaming.

+            See :ref:`protocol-seven` and :ref:`protocol-seven-ohp`
-            See :ref:`protocol-seven` for more details.
+            for more details.

         .. c:macro:: CAHUTE_USB_DETECTION_ENTRY_TYPE_SCSI

-            The device is a USB Mass Storage device with proprietary extensions to communicate using Protocol 7.00.
+            The device is a USB Mass Storage device with proprietary extensions to communicate using Protocol 7.00 or Protocol 7.00 Screenstreaming.

             See :ref:`protocol-ums` for more details.